-Other institutions and organizations may offer other debt securities or investments with higher rates of return and/or which provide greater security and less risk than our Investments.
-This year, in response to inflationary pressures, the Federal Reserve has approved multiple increases to its federal funds rate target range and has indicated that it anticipates further increases in interest rates throughout the remainder of the year and into 2023.
+Beginning in 2022, in response to inflationary pressures, the Federal Reserve approved multiple increases to its federal funds rate target range and has indicated that the increased interest rates will likely remain into 2024.
 Our primary interest rate exposures relate to the yield on our loans and other investments and the financing cost of payout of Investments.
-Changes in interest rates may affect our net interest income from loans and other investments.
+Many factors beyond our control affect market interest rates, including inflation, recession, unemployment, domestic and international events, changes in United States and other financial markets and fiscal and monetary policies.
+These changes in interest rates may affect our net interest income from loans and other investments.
 Interest rate fluctuations resulting in our interest and related expense exceeding interest and related income could adversely affect our results of operations and financial condition.